 Say goodbye to using Ziploc bags, cling wrap, and plastic straws.
 Sustainable packing is the new normal.
 Consumers are turning to reusable and biodegradable options rather than settling for single-use plastics destined to end up in a landfill for millennia.
 As a result, silicone bags, paper straws, and beeswax wraps are becoming staple household items as people search for eco-friendly solutions.

 Food safety and transparency

-With nutrition labels becoming virtually indecipherable, health-conscious consumers’ appetites for food transparency have reached ravenous levels.
+Even though food products go through various stages of pesticide testing, the health-conscious consumers’ appetites for food transparency have reached ravenous levels.
 To satiate these cravings for optimum food safety, manufacturers have served up smart labels and food grading devices on silver platters.

 For those shoppers who meticulously study 20+-ingredient labels, the smart label can squash the mystery involved in the typical shopping trip.
 Whether it be an RFID tag or a QR code, these smart labels can give consumers a more in-depth overview of their favorite snack’s contents with the quick scan of a smartphone.
 These smart labels can also promote traceability–which is a life-saving benefit in instances of food recalls.